-In May 2020, the board of directors confirmed Francesco Starace as chief executive officer of Enel, granting him all the powers to manage the Company, with the exception of those otherwise assigned according to legal or regulatory provisions, Corporate bylaws or the structure of powers also approved in May 2020 (as regards the matters which under such structure are reserved to the board of directors, see the paragraph entitled "Board of directors - Role and functions" in this section of the document).
+In May 2023, the board of directors appointed Flavio Cattaneo as chief executive officer of Enel, granting him all the powers to manage the Company, with the exception of those otherwise assigned according to legal or regulatory provisions, Corporate bylaws or the structure of powers also approved in May 2023 (as regards the matters which under such structure are reserved to the board of directors, see the paragraph entitled "Board of Directors - Role and functions" in this section of the document).
+Until that time, during 2023 the position of chief executive officer was held by Francesco Starace.
 The chief executive officer therefore is the main responsible for the management of the Company.

-The chief executive officer is also ascribed the role of the director in charge of the establishment and maintenance of the internal control and risk management system, pursuant to the Corporate Governance Code (for a detailed description of the tasks that such role entails please see the Guidelines of the internal control and risk management system, available on the Company's website).
+The chief executive officer is also ascribed the role of the director in charge of the establishment and maintenance of the internal control and risk management system, pursuant to the Corporate Governance Code (for a detailed description of the tasks that such role entails please see the Guidelines of the Internal Control and Risk Management System, available on the Company's website).